veekly-bobangs/veekly_bobangs/README.md

 **Deployment of front end:**

-Locally push to docker hub (until CDevelopment in GH actions fixed)
+Locally push to docker hub (this part is integrated to GH Actions- FYI for manual version)

 `docker build -t bokuan/veekly-bobangs-clockbox:latest . -f .\Dockerfile.prod`